Perth Airport (suburb)

 Perth Airport is an eastern suburb of Perth, the capital city of Western Australia.
 Its local government areas are the City of Belmont, the City of Swan (north) and the City of Kalamunda (east).
 It is located approximately 12 km east of the central business district.

 The suburb is the home of Perth Airport, the main international airport of Perth.
+It also features a number of commercial and industrial properties including two shopping centres (DFO Perth and Dunreath Village), a Costco, distribution centres for Australia Post, Coles Supermarkets and Foodbank Australia, and the Perth Mint refinery.
+The Royal Automobile Club of Western Australia operated a purpose-built driver training facility at Perth Airport between 2004 and 2016; at the time it was the only one of its kind in the state.

+The Perth Airport estate's status as Commonwealth-owned land makes retail businesses there exempt from Western Australia's metropolitan retail trading hour rules.
+For example, as of January 2026, Woolworths at Dunreath Village is able to operate weekdays from 5am to 10pm, with potential to extend that to 24 hours contingent on customer demand, in contrast to the 8am to 9pm weekday trading hours as set by state legislation.

 History

 Perth Airport was approved as a locality name on 25 June 1984.
 Part of the area east of Redcliffe was previously known as Newburn, a suburb that was established in 1950 and had been the site of Red Gum Forest, a small farming community from 1912.
 Much of the suburb of Newburn was bought by the federal government for the airport in 1970, doubling the airport's size, and Newburn is now completely subsumed into the suburb of Perth Airport.
 There was also a small suburb called Dunreath in the area that was subdivided as Dunreath Estate in 1931, became a Women's Auxiliary Australian Air Force training camp during World War II, and then became a hostel for post-war migrants from Mainland Europe known as "New Australians" or "Displaced persons".